-Table 19.505.3.D

-Multi-Unit Design Guidelines and Standards

-Design Guideline Design Standard

-Design Element (Discretionary Process) (Objective Process)

-3. Pedestrian Circulation Site design should promote safe, direct, and usable pedestrian facilities and connections throughout the development.
+Table 19.505.3.D Multi-Unit Design Guidelines and Standards Design Element Design Guideline (Discretionary Process) Design Standard (Objective Process) 3.
+Pedestrian Circulation Site design should promote safe, direct, and usable pedestrian facilities and connections throughout the development.
 Ground-floor units should provide a clear transition from the public realm to the private dwellings.
 The on-site pedestrian circulation system shall include the following: a.
 Continuous connections between the primary buildings, streets abutting the site, ground level entrances, common buildings, common open space, and vehicle and bicycle parking areas, and transit facilities abutting the site. b.
 At least 1 pedestrian connection to an abutting street frontage for each 200 linear ft of street frontage. c.
 Pedestrian walkways shall be separated from vehicle parking and maneuvering areas by physical barriers such as planter strips, raised curbs, or bollards. d.
 Walkways shall be constructed with a hard surface material, shall be permeable for stormwater, and shall be no less than 5 ft wide.
-If adjacent to a parking area where vehicles will overhang the walkway, a 7-ft-wide walkway shall be provided.
-The walkways shall be separated from parking areas and internal driveways using curbing, landscaping, or distinctive paving materials.
+If adjacent to a parking area where vehicles will overhang the walkways shall be separated from parking areas and internal driveways using curbing, landscaping, or distinctive paving materials.